Perilon/Hear2Read_TTS_Tamil_Engine_Android/README.rst

 Building this App from Source
 =============================

-Instructions here are for development on Linux.
+Instructions here have been tested on Linux and are currently being tested for Mac OS X.

 Requirements
 ------------